tseemann/abricate/README.md

 ## Is this the right tool for me?

-1. It only supports contigs, not FASTQ reads (including Genbank and .gz compressed files)
+1. It only supports contigs, not FASTQ reads
 2. It only detects acquired resistance genes, **NOT** point mutations
+3. It uses a DNA sequence database, not protein
-3. It needs BLAST+ >= 2.2.30 and `any2fasta` to be installed
+4. It needs BLAST+ >= 2.7 and `any2fasta` to be installed
-4. It's written in Perl :camel:
+5. It's written in Perl :camel:

 If you are happy with the above, then please continue!
 Otherwise consider using